Rajpratik71/linux-manPages/renice.md

               Display help text and exit.

 EXAMPLES
-       The following command would change the priority of the processes  with PIDs  987  and  32,  plus  all processes owned by the users daemon and
+       The following command would change the priority of the processes with PIDs 987 and 32, plus all processes owned by the users daemon and root:
-       root:

               renice +1 987 -u daemon root -p 32

 NOTES
-       Users other than the superuser may only alter  the  priority  of  pro‐ cesses  they own.
+       Users  other  than the superuser may only alter the priority of processes they own.
 Furthermore, an unprivileged user can only increase the ``nice value'' (i.e., choose a lower priority) and such changes are irreversible unless (since Linux 2.6.12) the user has a suitable ``nice'' resource limit (see ulimit(1) and getrlimit(2)).

-       The superuser may alter the priority of any process and set the prior‐ ity  to  any  value in the range -20 to 19.
+       The superuser may alter the priority of any process and set the priority to any value in the range -20 to 19.
 Useful priorities are: 19 (the affected processes will  run  only  when  nothing else in the system wants to), 0 (the ``base'' scheduling priority), anything negative (to make things go very fast).

 FILES
        /etc/passwd